 Every provider and manager in medical billing has experienced situations where insurance companies have underpaid them.
 It doesn’t matter what kind of provider you are.
-There are many examples of these, so the question is, “How many are there, and how many are you aware of?” in part because the payers are not transparent about this.
-In fact, they will blatantly communicate something false in an ERA or EOB so that it appears as though the payment amount was correct.
+There are many examples of these.
+So the question is, “How many are there, and how many are you aware of?”
+Why ask this question?
+In short, because the payers are not transparent about this.
+They will blatantly communicate something false in an ERA or EOB so that it appears as though the payment amount was correct.

-An interesting question is, “Are they actually mistakes?
+The interesting question is, “Are they mistakes?
 Do insurance companies mistakenly underpay you?” because that certainly is their assertion: these are accidents.
 They underpay you accidentally.
-The question of intent is important because this is a necessary component of fraud, that it was done intentionally.
+The question of intent is essential because this is a necessary component of fraud, that they did it intentionally.

 Some of our employees had worked for insurance companies in the past prior to working with us.
 They had recounted that some payers have quotas.
 For creating problems so that they did not have to pay the claim.
 They were told to make some claims disappear or they had to throw away / delete them, or were told to deny claims for no good reason intentionally in order to meet certain thresholds.
 We realize that this is hearsay effectively and not definitive proof of this specific question of whether underpayments are intentional.

 Data can tell quite a story.
 In this case, it would help us identify whether or not these were accidents or whether they were intentional underpayments, which would support a case of fraud.
-When you look at behavior in the natural world, if something is random and there is no intentional thought or action, data follows a cert pattern.
-This is what you would call random or “accidental”.
+When you look at behavior in the natural world, if something is random and there is no deliberate thought or action, data follows a certain pattern.
+This is what you would call incidental or “accidental.”
 If you look at whether or not insurance companies underpay you or overpay you, you would expect to see a somewhat normal distribution around overpayments and underpayments.
-That means about half of the payments are underpayments, versus half of them are overpayments when they’re paid incorrectly.
+That means about half of the payments are underpayments, versus half of them are overpayments when they pay you incorrectly.

-A normal distribution means that you would expect the largest amount of deviations from correct payments would be small, but some smaller number of outliers where there are large overpayments or underpayments.
-These are known as the “tails”.
+A normal distribution means that you would expect the most significant deviations from correct payments would be small, but some smaller number of outliers where there are apparent overpayments or underpayments.
+These are known as the “tails.”

 Ask yourself the next question – how many of you now have experienced the opposite situation, where a payer contacts you proactively and says, “Hey!
 By the way, we underpaid you last month.
 Here’s some more money.”
 I’m guessing no hands are going up at this stage.
 Coincidence?

-If you think through that process that the insurance company must undergo in order to find where it overpaid a provider, it must mean that they have a quality control process where they go through systematically and analyze all transactions to determine whether or not the payment was correct.
-This meas they have the capability to do contract compliance and enure payments are correct.
+Suppose you think through that process that the insurance company must undergo to find where it overpaid a provider.
+In that case, it must mean that they have a quality control process where they go through systematically and analyze all transactions to determine whether or not the payment was correct.
+This means they can do contract compliance and ensure payments are accurate.

 That small percentage of claims that were overpaid, they come back and take back the money.
 It is not possible to only analyze the claims that were overpaid.
 That is statistically impossible.
-They must analyze all claims in order to identify which were overpaid.
+They must investigate all claims to identify which were overpaid.